yashk2810/jekyll-now/_posts/2017-4-15-Applying Convolutional Neural Network on the MNIST dataset.md

 The second last layer is the Dense layer with 10 neurons.
 The neurons in this layer should be equal to the number of classes we want to predict as this is the output layer.

 The last layer is the Softmax Activation layer.
-We use softmax activation in the last layer to calculate the probabilities of each class.
+Softmax activation enables us to calculate the output based on the probabilities.
+Each class is assigned a probability and the class with the maximum probability is the model's output for the input.

 <br />